Undergraduate Catalog

 Practicum Program

-Because history is useful in a variety of careers, the department encourages students in the junior or senior year to participate in a practicum.
+Because history is useful in a variety of careers, the department encourages students in their junior or senior year to participate in a practicum.
 History practica have placed students in a variety of settings, including the museum and library of the Oregon Historical Society, publishing companies, land-use-planning agencies, historic preservation organizations, and other enterprises needing the skills of a person knowledgeable in the liberal arts and trained in history.

 The practicum is usually an off-campus experience designed by the student in conjunction with an off-campus supervisor and a faculty supervisor according to departmental guidelines.
 Arrangements on and off campus must be made with the appropriate supervising persons in the semester prior to enrollment.